Learning from Few Samples: Transformation-Invariant SVMs with Composition and Locality at Multiple Scales: Experimental Evaluation

 \subsection{Experimental Results and Observations}

-Table \ref{org_mnist} and Fig. \ref{size} provide the test accuracy of all methods on the Original and Transformed MNIST Datasets, respectively, while Table \ref{letter_mnist} shows the test accuracy for the EMNIST Letters Dataset \cite{cohen2017emnist}.
-In the Tables and Fig. \ref{size}, the letters L, TI, RI represent Locality at multiple spatial scales, TI kernels, and RI kernels, respectively.
-A combination such as L-TI represents an SVM that uses both Locality as well as Translational Invariance.
+Table \ref{org_mnist} and Figure \ref{size} provide the test accuracy of all methods on the Original and Transformed MNIST Datasets, respectively, while Table \ref{org_mnist} shows the test accuracy for the EMNIST Letters Dataset \cite{cohen2017emnist}.
+The letters L, TI, and RI represent Locality at multiple spatial scales, TI kernels, and RI kernels, respectively.
+A combination such as L-TI represents an SVM with both Locality and Translational Invariance.
+Note that the intended application of our proposed methods is to learn when data is scarce and there is no large database of similar data, which precludes the possibility of pre-training.
+We provide code at \href{https://github.com/tliu1997/TI-SVM}{https://github.com/tliu1997/TI-SVM}.

-For the Original MNIST dataset with 100/200/500 training samples (Table \ref{org_mnist}), after introducing locality and transformational invariance, the classification accuracy is improved from 68.33\%/86.96\%/91.33\% reported by the best CNNs optimized over architectures and dimensions \cite{d2020structural} to 81.55\%/89.23\%/93.11\% respectively.
-The small but tangible improvements indicate that the original dataset does not center and deskew objects perfectly.
-Larger improvements can be observed from the EMNIST Letters dataset \cite{cohen2017emnist} in Table \ref{letter_mnist} compared with the original SVM, RI kernel based on Average-Fit, and ResNet.
-Note that all test accuracy displayed in the tables is multi-class classification accuracy.
+For the Original MNIST dataset with 100/200/500 training samples (Table \ref{org_mnist}), after introducing locality and transformational invariance, the classification accuracy is improved from 68.33\%/83.20\%/91.33\% reported by the best CNNs optimized over architectures and dimensions \cite{d2020structural} to 81.55\%/89.23\%/93.11\% respectively.
+The improvements indicate that the original dataset does not center and deskew objects perfectly.
+Larger improvements can be observed on the EMNIST Letters dataset \cite{cohen2017emnist} compared with the original SVM, two-sided tangent distance (TD) nearest neighbors \cite{simard1998transformation}, RI kernel based on Average-Fit, and ResNet.
+(Since we find that the test accuracy of TD-based nearest neighbors \cite{simard1998transformation} is better than that of TD-based SVMs \cite{haasdonk2002tangent}, we only report results of TD-based nearest neighbors as one of the baselines.)
+All results are multi-class classification accuracies.

-In Fig. \ref{size}, we present the obtained test accuracy as a function of the number of training samples for two different transformed datasets.
-Experiments are performed 10 times with mean and standard deviation denoted by the length of the bars around the mean, for 100/300/500/700/1000 training samples respectively.
+In Figure \ref{size}, we present the obtained test accuracy as a function of the number of training samples, for two different transformed datasets.
+Experiments are performed 5 times with mean and standard deviation denoted by the length of the bars around the mean, for 100/300/500/700/1000 training samples respectively.
 (L-)TI-SVM and (L-)RI-SVM outperform ResNet in many cases when there is no data augmentation since they embed useful domain knowledge for classifiers, especially for the small size regime of training samples.
-However, with the increase in the number of training samples, the benefits brought by domain knowledge gradually decrease, as shown in Fig. \ref{size}.
-Additionally, the test accuracy of newly proposed methods has a smaller variance than ResNet's in general.
+However, with the increase in the number of training samples, the benefits brought by domain knowledge gradually decrease, as shown in Figure \ref{size}.
+Additionally, the test accuracy of the newly proposed methods has a smaller variance than ResNet's in general.